-The Co-op works with the school systems of Calvert, Charles, and St. Mary’s counties to select deserving teachers for the awards.
+To select deserving teachers for the awards, the Co-op works with the school systems of Calvert, Charles, and St. Mary’s counties, as well as with schools in SMECO’s service territory in Prince George’s County.
 Teachers are chosen for their outstanding performance in the areas of creativity, rapport with students, enthusiasm for teaching, professionalism, and innovative teaching methods.
-Over the past 31 years, SMECO has recognized almost 458 local math and science teachers.
+Over the past 31 years, SMECO has recognized more than 450 local math and science teachers.

 Our gifted honorees understand that their job is about more than teaching mathematics, science, and technology.
 It’s about thinking creatively and making classroom and virtual teaching experiences exciting for students.
 They identify ways to leap outside of the educational norms and create experiences that are unexpected, unique, and ultimately more memorable.
 They teach skills that are important not only to employers and the economy, but also important to our future.